-John Rafferty is an associate in Gawthrop Greenwood’s litigation department, where he focuses his practice on civil and business litigation matters.
+John Rafferty is a litigator who focuses his practice on civil and business litigation matters.
 His extensive trial experience includes his work at the Chester County District Attorney’s office where, as an Assistant District Attorney, he managed multiple cases from investigation through trial, prosecuting serious criminal matters, including homicides and assaults.

 John’s career began in the U.S. Navy, where he served as a naval officer in southeast Asia, southern California and the Middle East.
 In Bahrain, he served as the Assistant General Secretary for the Migrant Workers Protection Society, which addressed the housing needs of the area’s migrant workforce.
 He was awarded the Navy Achievement Medal for meritorious shipboard accomplishments, as well as the Military Outstanding Volunteer Service Medal for exemplary public service efforts.